 The December 2006 Council Conclusions on Decent Work For All emphasise the importance of supporting the integration of employment and decent work into national and regional poverty-reduction strategies and other development strategies.
-The recent Commission Staff Working Document on Promoting Employment through EU Development Cooperation66 makes the case for stepping up efforts to promote employment through development cooperation (see dedicated box).
+The recent Commission Staff Working Document on Promoting Employment through EU Development Cooperation (66) makes the case for stepping up efforts to promote employment through development cooperation (see dedicated box).
+The thematic programme 2007-2013 for human and social development will finance initiatives on employment, social cohesion and decent work

-sec (2007) 495
+(66) SEC (2007) 495